-Issue evaluation based on pre-release material published by AQA in March 2021 Fieldwork questions based on human and physical fieldwork carried out on a residential fieldtrip in September 2020 (please note there is an additional cost for this fieldtrip)
+Issue evaluation based on pre-release material published by AQA.

+Fieldwork questions based on human and physical fieldwork carried out on a residential fieldtrip (please note there is an additional cost for this fieldtrip).

 Questions will include multiple-choice, short answer and extended prose.
 Stimulus material and the use of appropriate language will allow the pupil's full potential to be realised by task and by outcome through the use of level mark schemes and inclines of difficulty within questions.